Interstate 278: Bruckner Expressway

-The Bruckner Expressway was originally the Bruckner Boulevard, designated as part of NY 1A.
+The Bruckner Expressway was originally Bruckner Boulevard, designated as part of NY 1A.
 In the 1930s, a freeway was planned on the Bruckner Boulevard alignment in order to provide a connection between the Robert F. Kennedy Bridge and a freeway leading north into Westchester County.
 Moses took over planning for the road in 1951 and called for an elevated freeway between the Robert F. Kennedy Bridge and the Bronx River and a depressed freeway east of there.
 Construction on the elevated segment of the Bruckner Expressway began in 1957 and on the depressed segment in 1959.
 The depressed portion was opened in 1961 while the elevated portion of the Bruckner Expressway was opened in 1962.
 In 1972, the large Bruckner Interchange was finished, completing the route.

 Over the years, the I-278 portion of the Bruckner Expressway has had different designations.
 When the Interstate Highway System was first created, the road was to be part of I-895 from I-87 to the Sheridan Expressway and I-678 from there to I-95.
 Later, I-278 was planned to follow the Bruckner Expressway from I-87 to the Sheridan Expressway, where it would continue on that freeway to I-95, while the Bruckner Expressway was not designated an Interstate north of there.
 By 1970, I-278 was routed onto its current alignment, with I-895 (now NY 895) created along the Sheridan Expressway.